dafny-lang/dafny/docs/HowToFAQ/FAQFunctionByMethodProof.md

 This works because, with `result'` being the result at the end of the loop and `+` being associative, the lemma `IntermediateProperty()` shows the underlying reasoning that helps prove that the invariant is indeed invariant.
 Dafny can prove it automatically, so the lemma is not needed in the loop body.
-Ohe nice thing is that we can get rid of the final hint.
+One nice thing is that we can get rid of the final hint.

 What if you had an operation more complex that "+", that is not associative?
 This is when you need to ensure the loop and the function are computing in the same order.